We know that one thing always remains consistent about USO supporters: You love army trivia.

-Thirty-one of the 43 men who’ve served as President of the United States have served in the military.
-One received the Medal of Honor: Theodore Roosevelt.
+One U.S. President, Theodore Roosevelt, even received the Medal of Honor.
 And only one - James Buchanan - never became an officer.

-Each March, some airmen participate in a Mustache March, a tradition where airmen grow mustaches to honor Air Force legend and triple ace Brig.
-Gen. Robin Olds.
+5. Every March airmen participate in Mustache March, growing mustaches to honor Air Force legend and triple ace Brig.
+Gen. Robin Olds

 - Chuck Norris (rank unknown but also unneeded)